-Instantiate Redis OSS cache and asynchronously move user activity from Redis to Snowflake tables from a pod in Kubernetes with two containers:
+A Redis OSS cache that asynchronously moves user activity from Redis into Snowflake, running inside a Kubernetes pod with two containers:

-1. Redis (main - stores data in stream).
+1. Redis (main) — stores data in a stream.

-2. Consumer (sidecar - reads stream and writes rows to Snowflake).
+2. Consumer (sidecar) — reads the stream and writes rows to Snowflake.

-1. UI or API sends a JSON batch with XADD to userdata-stream.
+1. Your UI or API sends a JSON batch with XADD to userdata-stream.

 2. Redis stores each batch as a stream entry.

-3. Consumer reads entries, builds MERGE / UPDATE SQL, writes to Snowflake.
+3. The consumer reads entries, builds MERGE / UPDATE SQL, and writes to Snowflake.

 Terminology